Exhausted evacuees from Mariupol steel plant reach safety in Ukrainian city | Law-Order

 Exhausted evacuees from Mariupol steel plant reach safety in Ukrainian city

-Exhausted-looking people, including young children and pensioners laden with bags, clambered off buses that pulled into the car park of a shopping center in Zaporizhzhia in southern Ukraine not far from the front lines.
-More than 200 civilians remain in the Azovstal steel plant, according to Mariupol Mayor Vadym Boichenko, with a total of 100,000 civilians still in the city that has been devastated by weeks of Russian siege and shelling.
+Dozens of evacuees who took refuge for weeks in the bunkers of a steel works in Russian-occupied Mariupol reached the safety of Kyiv-controlled Zaporizhzhia on Tuesday, but aid workers said many still remained trapped in the port city.

-Dozens of evacuees who cowered for weeks in the bunkers of a steel works in Russian-occupied Mariupol reached the safety of Kyiv-controlled Zaporizhzhia on Tuesday where hospitals were ready to treat people for anything from burns to malnutrition.
-Exhausted-looking people, including young children and pensioners laden with bags, clambered off buses that pulled into the car park of a shopping center in Zaporizhzhia in southern Ukraine not far from the front lines.
+Dozens of evacuees who took refuge for weeks in the bunkers of a steel works in Russian-occupied Mariupol reached the safety of Kyiv-controlled Zaporizhzhia on Tuesday, but aid workers said many still remained trapped in the port city.
+Exhausted-looking people, including young children and pensioners laden with bags, clambered off buses that pulled into a car park in southeastern Ukraine after escaping the ruins of their hometown where Russia now claims control.

-More than 200 civilians remain in the Azovstal steel plant, according to Mariupol Mayor Vadym Boichenko, with a total of 100,000 civilians still in the city that has been devastated by weeks of Russian siege and shelling.
-"Thanks to the operation, 101 women, men, children, and older persons could finally leave the bunkers below the Azovstal steelworks and see the daylight after two months," Osnat Lubrani, U.N. humanitarian coordinator for Ukraine, said.
+"We had said goodbye to life, we didn't think anyone knew we were there," said Valentina Sytnykova, 70, who said she sheltered in the Azovstal steel works for two months with her son and 10-year-old granddaughter.
+Mariupol's sprawling Azovstal industrial complex and its bunkers and tunnels became a refuge for both civilians and Ukrainian fighters as Moscow laid siege to the city on the Sea of Azov.

+Sytnykova said that 17 other families, including children, had sheltered with her and that their bunker had collapsed around them as Russia bombarded the area and that Ukrainian soldiers had pulled them out of the rubble three days ago.
+"My granddaughter said 'I'm scared, I'm scared' and I told her 'it's okay, we will fly out of here somehow," she said, weeping often as she spoke.

-Other families and individuals from outside the steel works joined the convoy of buses and ambulances on its way, the ICRC said.
-"I can't believe I made it, we just want rest," said Alina Kozitskaya, who spent weeks sheltering in a basement with her bags packed waiting for a chance to escape.
+A further 58 people joined the convoy in a town on the outskirts of Mariupol.
+Some evacuees decided not to proceed towards Zaporizhzhia with the convoy, Lubrani said.
+"I can't believe I made it, we just want rest," said Alina Kozitskaya, who said she spent weeks sheltering in a basement with her bags packed waiting for a chance to escape.

+One middle-aged woman walked away from the evacuation bus sobbing.
+She was comforted by an aid worker.
+U.N.
+Secretary-General Antonio Guterres said in a statement: "I hope the continued coordination with Kyiv and Moscow will lead to more humanitarian pauses that will allow civilians safe passage away from the fighting and aid to reach people where the needs are greatest."

 In Mariupol, 64-year-old resident Tatyana Bushlanova is so used to Russian bombardments that she does not flinch when shells explode.
 "You wake up in the morning and you cry.
 You cry in the evening.
 I don't know where to go at all... everything is destroyed, everything is broken," Bushlanova said on Monday, wiping away tears on a bench outside a charred apartment block.